Have you ever filled in a contact form?

 Next, use feedback.
 A simple form on your website that asks for feedback can also include questions that measure various features of your customers.
 Not only should you take this feedback seriously, but use your analysis to reveal hard facts about your audience.

 Lastly, think about creating tailored forms.
-From the information collected in surveys and feedback, you can create a target marketing strategy with your form, which can improve the effectiveness of your form design.
+From the information collected in surveys and feedback, you can create a target marketing strategy with your form, which can improve the effectiveness of your form design and ensure that it captures high-quality data.
 For example, you could create lead-specific landing pages tailored to your prospects’ needs.

 2. Segment leads for better conversion rates